ZerioDev/Music-bot/README.md

 - `app/playing`, the activity of the bot
 - `app/global`, whether the commands will work on all servers or just one (if global they might take up to an hour to show up)
 - `app/guild`, the guild the slash command will be loaded to (this only applys if global is set to false)
+- `app/ExtraMessages` will increesse the amount of bot spam, while you get more infomation (not recommended)

 DJ mode configuration